Frequency-Tagging/freq-tag/contributing.md

 - Check test coverage, run tests, build docs.
 - Push to GitHub and open a PR.

+The first four steps are described below in detail.

-## Creating/updating the conda environment
+## Creating/updating a conda virtual environment

+Open a terminal, clone the repository, and cd into the repositories root folder.

-From root:
+From root folder:

 ```sh
 conda env update -n freqtag -f environment.yml --prune
 ```

-Once the process is finished, activate the environment with
+Once the process is finished, activate the conda environment with

 ```sh
 conda activate freqtag
 ```

-All the other commands should be run within the `freqtag` environment.
+All the other commands should be run with the activated `freqtag` conda environment.

-## Install `freqtag` in the editable mode
+## Install `freqtag` package in editable mode

-From root
+From root folder:

 ```
 pip install -e .